What you might get asked, what to say and what you can ask them

 What are your strengths?

-This should really be an easy question, and it's a common one.
-If you're particularly modest, think up some answers in advance.
-Think of things like:
+This should really be an easy question to answer, which is good because it's a very common one.
+If you're particularly modest, think of a few qualities in advance.

 - Hard working